 We built Malagos Garden Resort, a 12-hectare nature-themed park that houses a bird sanctuary & a butterfly museum in 1996.
 We recently opened Malagos Chocolate Museum in mid-2017 and guests can now experience the Tree-To-Bar guided tour of our cacao farm and its facilities.
 The newest amenity is the Chocolate Spa.
 Our resort is now an accredited agri-tourism site.

-Our venture into cacao growing started in 2003 when we leased a farm in Malagos, Baguio District, Davao City.
+Mama Charita’s love affair with cacao ❤ began in 2003 when we leased a farm in Malagos, Baguio District, Davao City.
 The farm had existing cacao trees.

 A farmer at heart, Mama Charita, rehabilitated the trees and soon after harvested the cacao pods.
 From the harvest, she would make tablea (callets) the traditional way by open-roasting the beans in firewood, then grinding and molding them.

-Mama Charita’s love affair with cacao has begun ❤.
 Her advocacy was to revive the cacao sector, which had crashed in the 80’s.
 She also wanted to make our very own premium Philippine chocolate instead of just exporting the cacao beans.
 She’d always say, “We need to level up.
 Let’s put more value to our raw material.
-We can do it.”
-This way, we could employ and empower more people, especially the farmers.
+This way, we could employ and empower more people, especially the farmers.”
 And that started our incredible journey in chocolate.

 From 2003-2012, while we improved on the cacao growing & post harvest practices; built our factory; & studied chocolate making, Mama Charita had embarked on a campaign to make cacao a priority crop.
-She was one of those instrumental in seeking the support of ACDI/VOCA, an organization that gives technical assistance by bringing experts to conduct trainings to support cacao & coconut sectors in 2010.
+She was one of those instrumental in seeking the support of ACDI/VOCA, an organization that gives technical assistance to support cacao & coconut sectors in 2010.

 Mama Charita already received 3 awards for her work in the cacao industry: 2017 Outstanding ASEAN Woman Entrepreneur; 2017 Leaders and Achievers of Davao (LEAD) Award; and 2017-2018 Gawad Saka Award Outstanding Agricultural Entrepreneur, Department of Agriculture.

-We commercially launched Malagos Chocolate in June 2013.
-It is proudly Philippine-made.
+We commercially launched proudly Philippine-made Malagos Chocolate in June 2013.
 A single-origin fine flavour chocolate that is truly tree-to-bar.

 Its 1st international award in 2015 was a first for the Philippines!
-This and the many awards thereafter put the spotlight on Philippine cacao.
+This and the many awards thereafter have put the spotlight on Philippine cacao!

 Today, the Philippine cacao, now a priority crop, is experiencing a resurgence.
 It is thriving with more farmers and new chocolate makers on board.
 We are very happy to have led this revival.